nbari/DALMP/docs/database.rst

 The ``DALMP\Database`` class contains a set of `methods <https://github.com/nbari/DALMP/blob/master/src/DALMP/Database.php>`_ that allow to query a database in a more easy and secure way.

-The next table contains, the 5 methods, that return the same result, but behave different, depending on the query or for particular cases, the developer should chose the proper one.
+The next table contains, 5 common methods for retrieving data:

 +------+-------------------------------------------------+---------------------+---------------+---------------------------+
 | Name | Normal                                          | Prepared Statements | Cache Normal  | Cache Prepared Statements |